What to Expect

 Information Regarding Court Costs

 If you are found guilty after a plea or a trial, the judge will normally impose a fine amount plus “court costs.”
 “Court costs” is a term that includes a variety of fixed fees which are attached to every case that is filed with the court.
-You are charged court costs even if you are cited for a “waiverable” offense which allows you to waive your appearance in Court and pay a fine through the Violations Bureau at the Clerk’s Office window without appearing before the judge.
+You are charged court costs even if you are cited for a “waiverable” offense which allows you to waive your appearance in Court and pay the fine without appearing before the judge.

-Court costs can typically add $125 or more to your total amount owed.
+Court costs can typically add $135 or more to your total amount owed.
 In addition to these costs, your sentence may include a monetary fine amount and a term of probation or jail time, depending on the facts of your case.
-The exact amount of your court costs depend upon the outcome of your criminal or traffic charges in court.
-You may also have additional costs that have been added during the case, such as witness fees, subpoena fees, warrant fees, etc.
+The exact amount of your court costs depend upon the outcome of your charges.
+You may also have additional costs such as witness, subpoena, and/or warrant fees, etc.

 Points On Your License

-The Court is required to report the results of its findings to the Ohio Bureau of Motor Vehicles (BMV).
+The Court is required to report the results of moving violations to the Ohio Bureau of Motor Vehicles (BMV).
 Most moving violations are two points.
 If you have accumulated twelve (12) or more points within the previous two years, your license is subject to a suspension by the State of Ohio.

 The BMV sends out warning letters when six points are accumulated on a driving record within a two-year period.
 The warning letter lists the violations with the number of points for each.
 The BMV mails the letter to the address they have on file so be sure that they have your correct mailing address.
 Please reach out to the BMV for further information regarding points on your license.

 Finally, in addition to points being added to your license, the judge has the authority to suspend your privilege to drive in certain types of cases.
 In some cases the judge is required to include a driver’s license suspension as part of your sentence.
-Please click here to read about the Court’s policy on obtaining driving privileges while under a court suspension.
+Court instructions on obtaining driving privileges are available for review.